logicmonitor/lm-logs-fluentd/README.md

 **Note:** Make sure that logs have a message field.
 Requests sent without a message will not be accepted.

 ### Kubernetes
-Logic Monitor collects k8s logs automatically via FluentD daemonset, It requires a plugin for this.
+Logic Monitor collects k8s logs automatically via FluentD daemonset, it requires a plugin for this.
 We recommend using [fluent-plugin-kubernetes_metadata_filter](https://github.com/fabric8io/fluent-plugin-kubernetes_metadata_filter) to collect  Kubernetes metadata.

 See the [example](https://github.com/logicmonitor/lm-logs-fluentd/tree/master/Examples/k8s) to forward k8s logs to Logic Monitor.